ta0kira/zeolite/README.md

 Zeolite prioritizes making code written with it simple to understand for readers who didn't write the original code.
 This is done by limiting flexibility in some places and increasing it in others.
-In particular, emphasis is places on the user's experience when troubleshooting code that is *incorrect*.
+In particular, emphasis is placed on the user's experience when troubleshooting code that is *incorrect*.

 The design of the type system and the language itself is influenced by positive